iiasa/message_ix/doc/video/install.rst

 .. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 This video follows up on a request of one of our September workshop participants that suggested that a video tutorial going through the installation steps of the MESSAGEix framework would be very useful.
-..
-But, before doing that we will have to install the nb_conda package as I've shown in in today's workshop presentation.
-..
-And this package, I repeat, it's for being able to manage different environments and to run Jupyter notebooks in different environments.
-..
-So, we will proceed to conda install nb_conda.
-..
-So, it's asking us that these two packages will be installed we will say 'yes'.